smapiot/piral/README.md

 ## Questions

-While [the GitHub issues](https://github.com/smapiot/piral/issues) may be used in case of questions, we would prefer general usage questions to be raised either in [our Gitter chat](https://gitter.im/piral-io/community) or [at StackOverflow](https://stackoverflow.com/questions/tagged/piral).
+While [the GitHub issues](https://github.com/smapiot/piral/issues) may be used in case of questions, we would prefer general usage questions to be raised either in [our Discord server](https://discord.gg/kKJ2FZmK8t) or [at StackOverflow](https://stackoverflow.com/questions/tagged/piral).

 Be sure to check [our FAQ](https://docs.piral.io/faq) and [the official tutorials](https://docs.piral.io/tutorials) upfront!